TERMS AND CONDITIONS OF SALE

 1.1 “Contract” means the contract between us and you.

-1.2 Pontardawe Arts Centre and The Princess Royal Theatre is operated and managed by Neath Port Talbot County Borough Council with The Gwyn Hall operated by Celtic Leisure, hereinafter referred to as “Neath Port Talbot Theatres”.
-By accepting your order a legally binding contract between Neath Port Talbot Theatres and you is created.
+1.2 Pontardawe Arts Centre and The Princess Royal Theatre is operated and managed by Neath Port Talbot County Borough Council hereinafter referred to as “Neath Port Talbot Theatres”.
+By accepting your order a legally binding contract between Neath Port Talbot County Borough Council and you is created.
 This contract shall be governed by and interpreted in accordance with English and Welsh law, and the English and Welsh courts shall have jurisdiction to resolve any disputes.

 1.4 “you” and “your” means the person from whom we receive an order of tickets

 2.1 All tickets are sold subject to these conditions and no other terms and conditions.
 Please read these conditions carefully prior to making a purchase or booking with us.

 2.2 A contract for the sale of Tickets by ‘us’ to ‘you’ and subject to these Conditions is formed upon the acceptance by ‘us’ of ‘your’ order, whether your order is (a) made online (by the completion of the series of pages for booking tickets set out on our website), (b) made in person at our Box Office located at any one of Neath Port Talbot Theatres’ venues or (c) made via telephone to the Box Office.
 No acceptance of your order shall be deemed to have been made until we are in receipt of payment in accordance with Condition 5.

 2.3 Nothing in these terms and conditions is intended to affect your statutory rights.

 2.4 Nothing contained in this Contract is intended to be enforceable pursuant to the Contracts (Rights of Third Parties) Act 1999 by any third party.